GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/simple_tilemap/index.md

 If this check is not satisfied, an error message will be displayed.

-### Tiles with hit box
+### Set up solid tiles (hitboxes)

-Tiles can be configured to have a hit box.
+Tiles can be configured to have a hitbox.
-To do so, when the atlas image is set, tiles can be selected by clicking on the image.
+When the atlas image is set, tiles can be selected by clicking on the image.
 The selected tiles with then have a hit box in game.

 Those hit boxes can then be used with the platform behavior, the light obstacle behavior, raycasting and others.

 !!! note
-      At the moment, the hit box takes up the whole space in the tile.

-!!! note
       The physics behavior will consider the tilemap as a whole object and not use the hitboxes to have different bodies.

-## Paint on the editor
+## Paint a map in the scene editor

 Once the tilemap object is configured, add an instance on the scene.